Protecting trees and power lines

 Worker identification

-Contractors hired by SMUD will equip their vehicles with SMUD logos in addition to their company name.
+SMUD contractor vehicles will display the SMUD logo and their company name.
 If you have questions about the work being done in your neighborhood, call the SMUD Vegetation Management office at 1-866-473-9582.

 Transmission lines carry high voltages, so we need to allow more space between trees and these types of lines.
 This allows us to keep the public, our workers and our environment safe while maintaining reliability.